 There is one way to resolve these inefficiencies.
 With the transparency and traceability provided by blockchain, stakeholders have access to a platform with the potential to solve the biggest food supply chain problems and ensure food safety.

-In light of the inefficiencies in the food supply chain, regulated blockchain can replace the current system to become the ideal, universal food supply chain.
+In light of the inefficiencies in the food supply chain, a blockchain capable of being regulated can replace the current system to become an ideal, universal food supply chain.